 It’s easy to make vague goals like ‘I’m going to eat healthier’ but what does that really mean?
 If you make your goal more specific, for example, ‘I’m going to eat more vegetables and fruits’, then you have a better starting point.

 Also, try to think about why you set this goal in the first place.
 Are you the person who’s always getting sick?
 Is your health a neglected area in your life?
 Think about how much a diet full of more nutritious foods will benefit your energy levels and your immune system.
 A personal connection to your goal and constantly reminding yourself of why you’re doing it should motivate you to succeed.

 Write your goals down

-Writing down your goals will give you something to reference to.
+Writing down your goals will help you to keep better track of your progress.
 We suggest keeping a diary to monitor your progress.
-Also make sure to print your goals on a separate sheet of paper and place them somewhere you can see them on a daily basis.
+Write them down on a big sheet of paper and stick it up somewhere so you can see them daily.